• Skip to primary navigation

 Chia seeds bring so many benefits to this dish including fiber, protein, magnesium, vitamin B, zinc, phosphorus, calcium, omega 3 fatty acids, antioxidants, and iron!

-Pair your blue chia pudding with spirulina powder that has many nutrients, minerals, antioxidants, and anti-inflammatory qualities.
+Pair your blue chia pudding with spirulina powder which has many nutrients, minerals, antioxidants, and anti-inflammatory qualities.

 Spirulina is ground up algae that is either green or blue.
 The one in this recipe has a deep natural blue color and is also referred to as blue majik.
 It does have a slight ocean flavor on its own but is totally undetectable in the pudding.